Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt2.md

 "Well, we’re not dead.
 That counts for a lot, in my experience," Ian said.
 "Need me for anything else?"

 "No, you’ve done all you can.
-At this point we just need to dump hull charge...And something tells me, we won’t get to do that unmolested, hmm?"
+At this point we just need to dump hull charge...
+And something tells me, we won’t get to do that unmolested, hmm?"

 "You know, I was thinking something similar," Ian agreed. "...Guess we’d better go clean up and check on people, hey Bruuk?"